-If you have been adopted we can offer help and support.
+If you are a person who is adopted, we can offer help and support.
 We provide a counselling service to adults who want information about their birth history.

 Please call 0345 155 1076 or email firstname.lastname@example.org to access this support.